nladha09/cuddly-fiesta-rhcsa/5-Understand-&-Use-Essential-Tools.md

 ---

 > <span style="font-family:courier new">**Task 14.
-Create direcotry "/test" & set the user ownership to riya & Group ownership to sys.**:
+Create directory "/test" & set the user ownership to riya & Group ownership to sys.**:
 >> - Remove all the premissions for others in this directory.
 >> - Give full permissions at group level</span>